Oneo64/Starlattice/Technology/PowerArmor.md

 #### Exploration Power Armor
 A suit of exploration power armour is a variant of power armour designed to protect the wearer from all sorts of environmental hazards and monstrous threats.
 It can carry at most two of each module type.
 It can carry at most 12 modules.
 There is a thin 0.5 cm layer of lead built inside to protect the wearer from radiation.

-This variant can support 20 minutes of breath.
+This variant has a larger and stronger oxygen cylinder (7 litres, 1750 litres of air at 250 bar) that can sustain 3.5 hours of breathing, or 35 minutes if the wearer is breathing heavily.

 **Standard modules installed in this power armor:**